 You will need a separate form for each book or article you request.

-You will be notified by postcard, e-mail, or phone when the materials you requested have arrived.
-You may pick them up at the Circulation Desk in either the Doyle or Mahoney Library (whichever Library you indicated on your request form).
-Please note that if you repeatedly fail to pick up interlibrary loan items that you requested, you will lose your interlibrary loan privileges.
+You will be notified by e-mail or phone when the materials you requested have arrived.
+You may pick up books and print copies of articles at the Circulation Desk in either the Doyle or Mahoney Library (whichever library you indicated on your request form).
+If articles are sent to us electronically from the lending library, we will send them to requestors via e-mail.

 The Copyright Law of the United States (Title 17, United States Code) governs the making of copies of copyrighted materials and limits the number of times Interlibrary Loan photocopies of articles may be requested from a single periodical title.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposed in excess of "fair use" that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve a violation of copyright law.